SpeerGeist/CTFs/picoCTF2019/Overflow_0.md

 ## Description:
 > This should be easy.
 Overflow the correct buffer in this program and get a flag.

+## Hint:
+> Find a way to trigger the flag to printIf you try to do the math by hand, maybe try and add a few more characters.
+Sometimes there are things you aren't expecting.

 ### Files in shell: vuln.c, vuln, flag.txt

 ### vuln.c